Lisbon teacher surprised with retirement parade honoring 41-year career

-LISBON, Ohio (WKBN) – On Monday, Mrs. Deborah Glenn got special recognition for retiring after 41 years as a teacher at Lisbon’s David Anderson High School.
+LISBON, Ohio (WYTV) – On Monday, Mrs. Deborah Glenn got special recognition for retiring after 41 years as a teacher at Lisbon’s David Anderson High School.

 When she walked out of the school Monday, her family surprised her with flowers and a sash, and escorted her to a convertible.
 Then there was a drive-by car parade from teachers and staff.